Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 # Evolutionary Computation (EC)

-In this page, we try our best to provide a (relatively complete) reference list for the **original/seminal/landmark/survey/review** papers in the EC field, in order to help better understand them (especially for newcomers).
-However, owing to the uncountable paper amount (which keeps growing every day), we must select some of *limited* representative works (how to select is a non-trivial work, depending on our *possibly biased* experience).
+In this page, we try our best to provide a (relatively complete) reference list for the **original/seminal/landmark/survey/review** papers from the EC field, in order to help better understand EC (especially for newcomers).
+However, owing to the uncountable paper amount (which keeps growing everyday), we must select some of *limited* representative works (how to select is a non-trivial work, depending on our *possibly biased* experience).

 Since there are still other worth-citing papers missed here, we expect to continue to add them in the future if you report them via [Issues](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/issues) and [Pull requests](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/pulls).